Spring-2023-CISC374/group-project-magician/README.md

 - Added input handling (space bar to cast spell).
 - Implemented 3 animations (2 for player, 1 for spell).
 - Add more resources and backgrounds

+#### sonika HW12:
+- Added the inventory and level 1 background image
+- Implemented drag and drop to level 1 scene
+- Added a counter to keep track of resources in level 1
+- Changed scenes from Comabat to Inventory when pressing "resource button"